salesforce/sfdx-lwc-jest/README.md

 ## Passing Additional Jest CLI Options

 To pass any additional Jest CLI options to your run, pass them after the `--` flag.
-All CLI parameters after the flag will be passed along directly to Jest.
+All CLI parameters after the flag are passed along directly to Jest.

 ```bash
 lwc-jest -- --json